explosion/cython-blis/README.rst

     Total: 11032012.6953
     6.68 seconds

-It might be that Openblas is performing poorly on the relatively small matrices (which are typically the sizes for neural network models).
-The low numpy einsum performance is expected.
+It might be that Openblas is performing poorly on the "small" matrices (which are typical sizes for neural network models).
+The low ``numpy.einsum`` performance is expected.

 Usage
 -----